ARM-software/gator/README.md

 Gator supports reading arbitrary `/dev`, `/sys` and `/proc` files 10 times a second.
 It will either interpret the file contents as a number or use a POSIX extended regex to extract the number, see `events-Filesystem.xml` for examples.

 ## Bugs

+Kernels with `CONFIG_CPU_PM` enabled may produce invalid results on kernel versions prior to 4.6.
+The problem manifests as counters not showing any data, large spikes and non-sensible values for counters (e.g. Cycle Counter reading as *very* high).
+The problem is visible with both gator.ko and user space gator.
+This issue stems from the fact that the kernel PMU driver does not save/restore state when the CPU is powered down/up.
+This issue is fixed in 4.6 so to resolve the issue either upgrade to a later kernel, or apply the fix to an older kernel.
+The patch for 4.6 that resolves the issue is found here https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=da4e4f18afe0f3729d68f3785c5802f786d36e34 - this patch has been tested as applying cleanly to 4.4 kernel and it may be possible to back port it to other versions as well.
+Users of this patch may also need to apply https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=cbcc72e037b8a3eb1fad3c1ae22021df21c97a51 as well.

 User space gator is in beta release with known issues.
 Please note that based on the kernel version and target configuration, the data presented may be incorrect and unexpected behavior can occur including crashing the target kernel.
 If you experience any of these issues, please use kernel space gator.